 Get ready to set sail on the seven seas with Pirates! on the Atari ST!

-Originally launched on and quickly established itself as one of the best Commodore 64 games, Pirates! by Sid Meier arrived on the Atari ST in 1989.
+Originally launched on and quickly established itself as a classic on the Commodore 64, Pirates! by Sid Meier arrived on the Atari ST in 1989.

 Pirates! is a hugely groundbreaking game combining existing arcade-like elements with deep strategic gameplay.